 Finally, if you aren’t necessarily looking for a chronograph, but you like the look of the Seagull 1963’s creamy vintage-inspired dial, check out the Orient Bambino V2 instead.
-It’s a time and date only watch that doesn’t have a chronograph feature, but it has a fully mechanical movement, and is a great budget watch in its own right.
-In fact, it’s simply one of the most affordable dress watches that I’d reccommend.
+It’s a time and date only watch that doesn’t have a chronograph feature, but it has a fully mechanical movement and is a great budget watch in its own right.
+It’s simply one of the most affordable dress watches that I’d recommend.

 Like the 1963, it shares a cream dial, and blue painted hands.
 It does wear a bit larger, coming in at just about 42mm, so don’t expect it to be as compact.
 But it’s a bit more modernized in its dimensions, and thus, possibly more well-received by today’s standards.

-With a watch as classic and with as many different colored elements as the Seagull 1963, you can really have your fun changing the straps and finding new pairings of this watch.
+With a watch that has so many different colors, you can have fun changing straps and finding new pairings.
 Here are a couple of my suggestions.

-A “bond” style red/black/green strap adds a bit of that classic/cool James Bond spy look to your chronograph.
+A “bond” style nato strap (red/black/green) strap adds a bit of that classic/cool James Bond spy look to your chronograph.

-A dark chocolate brown, or black leather strap with white stitching can help emphasize the vintage elements of this watch, and will really contrast against the beautiful champagne dial.
+A dark chocolate brown or black leather strap with white stitching can help emphasize the vintage elements of this watch and will contrast against the beautiful champagne dial.

-A navy blue NATO strap punctuates the painted blue hands, and helps add a bit of a serious, yet casual vibe to the watch.
-A red NATO strap on the other hand is much more daring and bold, but could be a fun way to brighten up your wrist.
-Plus, it would work really well around the holidays.
+A navy blue NATO strap punctuates the painted blue hands and helps add a bit of a serious, yet casual vibe to the watch.
+A red NATO strap on the other hand is much more daring and bold but could be a fun way to brighten up your wrist.
+Plus, it would work well around the holidays.